 - For small businesses but not large ones

 Operating since 1999, Volusion specializes in building ecommerce business websites.
-Over 180,000 entrepreneurs have opted for Volusion's services in its nearly two decades of trading.
+Over 180,000 entrepreneurs have opted for Volusion's services in its more than two decades of trading.

 The highly customizable websites from Volusion put all the sensitive decisions in the business owner's hands.
 You'll get to decide the page layout, employ in-page editing, and include a search box that will turn up results from across your website.